kizeo/kizeo-forms-documentations/docs/sp-update-list.md

 7. Modifies the selected line with the new parameters entered.
 8. Delete the selected row
 9. Validate settings

+    >Note :
+    >If you want to retrieve items from a KizeoForms table in a SharePoint list, you need to put a calculation field with a "Uniq Number" and set a column to "Unique" status in  > the SharePoint list.
+    >This avoids creating a lot of duplicates when modifying data.

 <!-- ************************** -->
 <!-- ***** Pictures List ****** -->